silicogenesis/protkit/README.md

     structure of proteins, protein complexes, chains, residues, atoms and sequences.
 It provides capabilities to extract data in both hierarchical and linear formats.

-    Our hope is that this data representation will be adopted by the community and will become a standard for representing protein structures.
+    Our goal is that this data representation will be adopted by the community and will become a standard for representing protein structures.
 This will enable interoperability between different tools and applications and will make it easier to share data between different tools and applications.
 Protkit surpasses the capabilities of frameworks such